 Clients don’t always know this, perhaps because not all shops do.
 While I allow customers to bring in their own fabric, I really prefer that they don’t – selling fabric helps me provide the most seamless experience to my clients.
-I only sell from companies I trust.
 If fabric comes in damaged, I can deal with it on my client’s behalf.
 I have information (durability, fiber content, finishes, repeats etc) to help my client make an informed decision.
-If I work with a fabric, or a fabric company, and they’re terrible – I get rid of it.
-If I screw up massively, I can reorder fabric myself without having to involve the client. (a rarity, but I can tell you it’s very stressful cutting up somebody’s 10 year old hair-on hide that they got in Italy as a college student.)
+If I work with a fabric company, and they’re terrible – I drop it.

-So if I CAN I want to redirect this client to purchase through me – and I’d like them come by appointment so I’m not distracted and in the middle of a project.
+So if I CAN I want to redirect this client to purchase through me – and I’d like them come by appointment so I’m not in the middle of a project.
 See?
 Helping them help me.
-Or helping me help them.
-It’s all the same.

 You’ll notice a couple common themes in my responses: Give your client options – tell them what you CAN do instead of just telling them, “oh no, we’re definitely not doing THAT” (or worse – saying okay when you really don’t want to and then feeling resentful) This can take some communication hocus pocus, but if you can swing things around to options you’re comfortable with, most clients will operate within those parameters.
 (My favorite example of this is actually with my kids.
 If I ask can they mow the lawn, I’m likely to get a no with excuses.
 But if I ask, “Do you want to mow the lawn or help with dinner?” by golly that lawn gets mowed.
 I can’t quite figure out why they lose track of the “no” option in there, but there’s just something about a “this or that” presentation that gets people to play by your rules.)

 An additional, critical point on this topic: I want you to take to heart the idea that you can be kind AND firm.
 Many people think you have to choose between being a doormat or an aggressor.
-NOT SO!!!!!!
-It might take some practice, but I promise, you can usually cultivate a really lovely middle ground that you AND your client should enjoy.
+NOT SO!
+It might take some practice, but I promise, you can usually cultivate a really lovely middle ground that works for everyone.

 And now I shall say something unpopular:

-If you are having the same problem with different clients again, and again, and again: It isn’t a client problem – it’s a YOU problem.
+If you are having the same problem again and again with different clients: It isn’t a client problem – it’s a YOU problem.

-Time to dig deep and figure out what needs to change – hopefully BEFORE you develop a stress related eye twitch.
+Time to dig deep and figure out what needs to change – hopefully BEFORE you grow a stress tumor.

 As a professional upholsterer, you certainly don’t HAVE to do any of this.
 But when your consumers are wandering around, deciding where to eat, there are loads of places prepared to sell them a cheap, convenient burger.

-If you want them to partake of your unique, culinary experience, you have to help them out 🙂
+If you want them to partake of YOUR unique, artisanal burger, you have to teach them how your restaurant works.

 I hope you found this helpful!
 We’ll likely do additional posts on the topic of client communication and customer service – a topic that is arguably as relevant and challenging as your technical skills.
 If you have specific questions or situations you’d like us to discuss, please leave a comment here or on Facebook.
 It’s a common area of professional stress!